Tredoux555/ssp/MIGRATION_REQUIRED.md

 1. Go to your Supabase Dashboard
 2. Navigate to SQL Editor
 3. Create a new query
-4. Copy and paste the SQL above
+4. Copy ONLY the SQL code above (starting with `CREATE POLICY`)
+5. Paste it into the SQL Editor
-5. Click "Run" or press Cmd/Ctrl + Enter
+6. Click "Run" or press Cmd/Ctrl + Enter

+**OR** open the file `migrations/fix-alert-responses-sender-view-clean.sql` and copy its contents

 ### 2. Allow Bidirectional Location Viewing
 **File**: `migrations/fix-location-sharing-rls.sql`